History of Jeff Bezos in Timeline

 May 2017: Donation to Reporters Committee for Freedom of the Press

-In May 2017, Jeff Bezos gave $1 million to the Reporters Committee for Freedom of the Press, which provides pro bono legal services for American journalists.
+In May 2017, Jeff Bezos donated $1 million to the Reporters Committee for Freedom of the Press.

-On June 15, 2017, Jeff Bezos posted a message on Twitter asking for ideas for philanthropy, indicating a desire to focus on long-term projects.
+On June 15, 2017, Jeff Bezos posted on Twitter seeking ideas for philanthropy.

-July 2017: Bezos Briefly Unseats Bill Gates as Wealthiest Person
+July 2017: Bezos Unseats Bill Gates as Wealthiest Person

-In July 2017, Jeff Bezos briefly unseated Microsoft co-founder Bill Gates as the wealthiest person in the world after sporadic jumps in Amazon's share price.
+In July 2017, Jeff Bezos briefly unseated Microsoft co-founder Bill Gates as the wealthiest person in the world due to jumps in Amazon's share price.

-On July 27, 2017, Bezos momentarily became the world's wealthiest person over Bill Gates when his estimated net worth increased to just over $90 billion.
+On July 27, 2017, Bezos momentarily became the world's wealthiest person over Microsoft co-founder Bill Gates when his estimated net worth increased to just over $90 billion.

 On October 10, 2017, Jeff Bezos made an estimated $6.24 billion in 5 minutes.